jumphone/www/student/README.md

-This webpage is used to verify that the following students were recommended to the laboratory for practice-integrated study I (bioinformatics) by Prof. ZHANG Feng.
+This webpage is used to verify that the following students were recommended to the laboratory for practice-integrated study (bioinformatics) by Prof. ZHANG Feng.

 For more information or relevant letters of recommendation for the students, please send an email to feng.zhang@hainan-biuh.edu.cn